Footpath Feasting: the Best Lao Khao Soi in Luang Prabang

 “Yummy!”
 Bounmee responded, grinning.
 “It’s flat rice noodle soup with pork.
 Lao people love it.
 The khao piak sen is good too.”

-One of the women followed me to our table with a plate of fresh greens – crisp snake beans, fragrant mint, aromatic Lao basil or pak i tou, which has smaller leaves and is more lemony than the Thai basils, and halves of lime – along with a container of shrimp paste.
+One of the women followed me to our table with a plate of fresh greens – crisp snake beans, fragrant mint, aromatic Lao basil or pak i tou, which has smaller leaves and is more lemony than the Thai basils, and halves of lime – and a container of shrimp paste.

-On the table was a selection of the ubiquitous condiments found in South East Asia – dried chilli flakes, sugar, chilli sauce, fish sauce, and so on – a selection of which Terence added to the khao piak sen, which he opted to test out.
+On the table was a selection of the ubiquitous condiments found in Southeast Asia – dried chilli flakes, sugar, chilli sauce, fish sauce, and so on – a selection of which Terence added to the khao piak sen, which he opted to test out.

 The relish was similar to one of our Thai favourites, nam prik ong, and it gave the soup all the depth of flavour and complexity it needed.
 It was sublime.
 Terence agreed.
 There was little conversation for the next 15 minutes as we worked our way through a couple of the best dishes we’d ever tasted.